Quad

 Height of the quad model, 1.0 by default.

-Assign with a compatible image Data to display it on the quad.
+Assign with a compatible image Data to display it on the quad, with default settings.
 Set it to false or nil to clear it.

 When getting this value, it returns true if the quad is currently textured.